mrciolino/wiki-backup/timeline.md

 - Investigating the Magic College of Highhold.
 - Siege of the Witch King's castle
 - Death of the Witch King and Quest to give his ring to King Sunfenix.
+- Spoops draws a card which summons a team of Marut and offers spoops the power of an epic boon if he kills all the marut himself.
+He fails to kill all of them himself as he requires help from the party.
 - Magical College of Porthy
 - [Escape From Sigil](/Events/escape-from-sigil)
 - Hunting down devastation vermin